-23 Regulation 725/2004, Art.
+39 Regulation 725/2004, Art.
 3.5 and Annex III, Part B section 8.3.5

-24 Regulation 725/2004, Art.
+40 Regulation 725/2004, Art.
 3.5 and Annex III Part B section 8.4.11

 - Member States issue guidance on identified potential threats that ships may face (e.g. piracy, cyberattacks), both at sea or in ports in different parts of the world where they might be operating.
 This guidance should be updated on a regular basis.
-Where a company has ships flying different flags, this guidance should be sought from each flag State as the threats may be different; - When cyber risk management is considered within the ISM (IMO Resolution MSC.428(98)), or in an independent Cybersecurity Plan, specific reference should be mentioned in the SSA and subsequently in the SSP, On the other hand, if cyber risk management is considered within the SSA and SSP, or in an independent Cybersecurity Plan, specific reference should be mentioned in the Safety Management System of the ISM to comply with the mentioned resolution; - If the language or languages used is not English, French or Spanish, a translation into one of these languages shall be included; - Attention to potential confidentiality issues when cyber risk management is considered within the ISM (IMO resolution MSC.428(98)).
+Where a company has ships flying different flags, this guidance should be sought from each Flag State as the threats may be different; - The SSA considers those cases where the ship is periodically laid up (e.g., icebreakers summer season, passenger ships with seasonal operations, tall ships).
+The risk assessment should consider the risks associated to the usual lay up location and reduced crew if applicable. - When cyber risk management is considered within the ISM (IMO Resolution MSC.428(98)), or in an independent Cybersecurity Plan, specific reference should be mentioned in the SSA and subsequently in the SSP, On the other hand, if cyber risk management is considered within the SSA and SSP, or in an independent Cybersecurity Plan, specific reference should be mentioned in the Safety Management System of the ISM to comply with the mentioned resolution; - If the language or languages used is not English, French or Spanish, a translation into one of these languages shall be included; - Attention to potential confidentiality issues when cyber risk management is considered within the ISM (IMO resolution MSC.428(98)).

-It is a good practice
+It is a good practice to

-- Conducting a specific cybersecurity vulnerability/risk assessment as an enhancement to the generic SSA; - Introducing the design of cyber resilience architecture in the design of the new building networks.
+- Conduct a specific cybersecurity vulnerability/risk assessment as an enhancement to the generic SSA; - Introduce the design of cyber resilience architecture in the design of the new building networks.